RTL Group: Corporate headquarters

-The headquarters of RTL Group, according to trade law, is located in the so-called "RTL City", which is located at Boulevard Pierre Frieden in the Kirchberg quarter in Luxembourg City.
+The headquarters of RTL Group, according to trade law, is located in the so-called "RTL City", which is located at Boulevard Pierre Frieden in the Kirchberg district in Luxembourg City.
 Bertelsmann initially planned to sell the complex and lease it back in 2017 but ultimately decided to delay the transaction for an indefinite period.
 Besides the Luxembourg headquarters, there is another corporate office located in Deutz, Cologne, North Rhine-Westphalia.

 Divisions

 RTL Group operates television channels, radio stations, streaming platforms, content production, a range of digital services and advertising sales.
 All of its business activities are assigned to 14 areas.
-The main segments of RTL Group are Mediengruppe RTL Deutschland, Groupe M6, Fremantle and formerly RTL Nederland.
-We Are Era, RTL Hungary, RTL Luxembourg and other businesses are part of another segment, as is the Group's minority interest in Atresmedia, a leading Spanish media company.
+The main segments of RTL Group are RTL Deutschland, Groupe M6, Fremantle, Sky Deutschland, and formerly RTL Nederland.
+We Are Era, RTL Hungary, RTL Luxembourg, Bedrock and other businesses are part of another segment, as is the Group's minority interest in Atresmedia, a leading Spanish media company.

 RTL Deutschland

 RTL Deutschland is based in Cologne and operates the free-to-air channels RTL Television, VOX (entertainment), RTLup, RTL Nitro, VOXup, and ntv (news), along with holding a significant stake in RTLZWEI.
 Most of these channels have Austrian and Swiss versions for the insertion of nation-specific advertising.
 It also offers pay-TV channels such as RTL Crime, RTL Living, RTL Passion and GEO Television.
 The company additionally operates a streaming service under the name RTL+ (formerly TV Now).

 Advertising space for RTL Deutschland is sold by the advertising company Ad Alliance, which also works with other Bertelsmann companies and further partners.
 RTL Deutschland is also part of Bertelsmann's Content Alliance.